BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

 - main 2pts

+GOAL:
-GOAL: Each group of 3 should have completed a total of 60 story points or more (30 from last sprint plus 30 from THIS sprint) by the end of this sprint.
-A group of 4 should have completed a total of 80 points (40 from last sprint plus 40 from THIS sprint).
+- Group of 3 should have completed a total of 90 story points or more (45 from last sprint plus 45 from THIS sprint) by the end of this sprint.
+- Groups of 4 should have completed a total of 120 points (60 from last sprint plus 60 from THIS sprint).

-Once you have completed your additional 30 (or 40) story points for this sprint, SHOW MR RILEY.
+Once you have completed your additional 45 (or 60) story points for this sprint, SHOW MR RILEY.